 - a.
 The following language will be added to the published agenda under Public Comment: "During this item, the Presiding Officer will invite public comment.
 Those testifying or providing public comment will be limited to three minutes.
 Citizens representing a group will be allowed up to five minutes to speak.
 No speaker may convey or donate their time for speaking time to another speaker. - b.
 Persons wishing to address the Council, who are not specifically scheduled on the agenda shall first fill out a sign-in sheet, stating their name, City of residence, and public comment topic, and the sign-in sheet shall be submitted to the City Clerk prior to the start of Public Comment. - c.
 Citizens who have signed in will be invited by the Presiding Officer to the podium.
 Speakers will first state their name and City of residence and be allowed three minutes to speak. - d.
 Except where permission is granted by the Presiding Officer, all remarks shall be made only from the designated podium and addressed to the Council as a body, and not to individual members, the audience, or the cameras. - e.
 No person other than the Council and the person having the floor will be permitted to enter into any discussion, either directly or through a member of the Council, without the permission of the Presiding Officer. - f.
 The Presiding Officer or designee shall notify the individual when the allotted time has expired and the speaker shall promptly conclude their remarks.
 All speakers are encourage to submit supplemental or detailed written remarks for Council consideration. - g.
 Public comments with regard to subjects of a Public Hearing must be made during the Public Hearing portion of the meeting.
 If information pertaining to a public hearing is presented during the general comment period, the speaker will be ruled, "Out of Order" by the Presiding Officer and asked to save their comments for the Public Hearing. - h.
-Any person or speaker who becomes a disruption to the meeting by making personal, impertinent, or slanderous remarks, or who becomes boisterous, threatening, or personally abusive while addressing the Council, may be ordered to leave the meeting.
-The Presiding Officer has the authority and duty to preserve order at all meetings of the Council, to cause the removal of any person from any meeting for disorderly conduct and to enforce these rules. - i.
-At the pleasure of the Presiding Officer or by a motion and agreement of a Council majority, following a public comment, a matter may be placed on the current agenda or a future agenda, or be referred to the administration or a council committee for investigation and report.
+Any person or speaker who engages in behavior that disrupts the meeting so that it may not Page 23 of 35

+- continue may be ordered to leave the meeting.
+The Presiding Officer has the authority and duty to preserve order at all meetings of the Council, to cause the removal of any person from any meeting for disrupting the meeting and to enforce these rules. - i.
+At the pleasure of the Presiding Officer or by a motion and agreement of a Council majority, following a public comment, a matter may be placed on a future agenda, or be referred to the administration or a council committee for investigation and report.
 A vote of a Council majority may also overrule the decision of the Presiding Officer in this case. - j.
-Citizens are encouraged to supplement correspondence through written submittals.
+Residents are encouraged to supplement correspondence through written submittals.
 Written correspondence may be submitted to the Council at any time by email, citycouncil@desmoineswa.gov or mailing or otherwise delivering to the City Clerk, 21630 11th Ave So, Des Moines, WA 98198.
-A copy of all correspondence will be distributed to each Councilmember and will be made part of the public record, but will not be read aloud. - E. Committee Chair Reports This is a three-minute opportunity for Chairs of standing committees of the Council to update the Council on Board and committee activities, work plans, and other items of interest. - F. City Manager Report/Presentations/Briefings The City Manager's report is an opportunity for the City Manager to brief the Council on the progress or plans with regard to items, projects, issues, relationships, or events of significant interest.
+A copy of all correspondence will be distributed to each Councilmember and will be made part of the public record, but will not be read aloud.